Topher-Dunlap/email_mailto_generator_python/README.md

 user.name	2020.10.04	-2 days remaining
 `

+Each iteration of `user.name	YYYY.MM.DD	# days remaining` will need to have its own row.

 If in directory and if csv is in the same directory this can be executed using the following command. `python script.py list.csv`